Acupuncture & TCM Treatment in Calgary

 Treating peripheral neuropathy with Traditional Chinese Medicine involves two main areas of treatment; Acupuncture and Chinese Herbal Medicine.

-- Acupuncture increases blood flow and stimulate the body’s nerve pathways, while also treating any deficiencies of the body that may be contributing to the peripheral neuropathy.
+- Acupuncture increases blood flow and stimulates the body’s nerve pathways, while also treating any deficiencies of the body that may be contributing to peripheral neuropathy.

-- Chinese Herbal Medicine’s main function is to increase circulation in order to bring ample, healthy blood supply to the area of damaged nerve tissue.
+- Chinese Herbal Medicine’s main function is to increase circulation to bring ample, healthy blood supply to the area of damaged nerve tissue.

 A Chinese herbal formula tailored to the patient’s individual needs is prepared at the first appointment.
-The herbal formula is drank as a tea twice daily during the course of treatment.
+The herbal formula is drank as a tea twice daily during treatment.